 Cabinet Size for 30 Inch Cooktop

-One of the most popular sizes of cooktop, no matter if it’s gas or induction, is the 30 inches or 76 centimeters cooktop.
+One of the most popular sizes of cooktop, no matter if it’s gas or induction, is the 30 inches or 76 centimeters model.
 These 30 inches cooktops are the perfect width size to accommodate up to 4 burners with a control panel for all its features on the side.

 Measuring a cabinet for stove top installation will require calculating the space of the upper cabinets, the area of the cooking surface, and the distance between the stove and the wall.

-The first can be done by measuring from the cabinet top to the bottom of the upper cabinets on both sides of the cooktop, and considering the upper cabinet depth is also integral.
+The first can be done by measuring from the cabinet top to the bottom of the upper cabinets on both sides of the cooktop and considering the upper cabinet depth is also integral.

 The second is measuring the cooking surface from above, whether it stops with the upper cabinet or any combustible surface like an exhaust fan.